Inés Fernández Moreno

-Inés Fernández Moreno (born in Buenos Aires, 1947) is an Argentinian novelist who has published several stories and novels.
-She is a recipient of the Sor Juana Inés de la Cruz Prize.
+Inés Fernández Moreno (1947 – 10 November 2024) was an Argentine novelist who published several stories and novels.
+She was awarded the Sor Juana Inés de la Cruz Prize in 2014.

 Early life

 After studying in Spain and France with a scholarship, she graduated in Literature from the University of Buenos Aires (UBA).
 In addition, she is the granddaughter of the poet Baldomero Fernández Moreno and the daughter of the novelist César Fernández Moreno.
 She started writing at the age of 35.

 Professional career

-She graduated in Literature from the University of Buenos Aires (UBA), which allowed her to order the anarchy of her readings that went from Corin Tellado to Dostoyevsky.
+Fernández Moreno graduated in Literature from the University of Buenos Aires (UBA).
+This allowed her to order the anarchy of her readings that went from Corin Tellado to Dostoyevsky.
 Years before, she studied in France and Spain with a scholarship, where she resided between 2002 and 2005.

-She has worked in the advertising sector.
-Currently, she works in various places and organises literary workshops.
+She worked as a journalist in Spain and in the advertising sector.
+She worked in various places and organised literary workshops.